Welcome to Nemesis.lonestar.org

 time situation is improving now.
 I still have to find new homes for

-these items or they must go to the scrap yard, so if you didn't hear
+these items or they must go to the scrap yard.

 New for February 2015